 Combine the oats, gluten-free flour, salt, chopped pecans, and coconut oil in a bowl.
 Stir together until crumbs form.
 If you’re using chilled butter, you will need to cut the butter in with a pastry/biscuit cutter, you can use a fork, but honestly, it’s tedious and annoys me to no end.
 I use this tool CONSTANTLY.
 Homemade scones, pie crusts, and biscuits are all so much easier to make with it.

-After the rhubarb mixture has finished baking, take it out and evenly sprinkle the oatmeal mixture over the top.
+After the fruit mixture has finished baking, take it out and evenly sprinkle the oatmeal mixture over the top.
 And return it to the oven for another thirty minutes or until the top has turned golden brown and the rhubarb is bubbly and jewel-toned.
 Let cool for ten minutes.

 Then, you’re ready to scoop it out and feed your hungry horde!
 Top with vanilla ice cream and enjoy to the fullest.
 And trust me, your gluten/dairy friends are going to love that you thought of them and made a dessert everyone can enjoy (minus the ice cream of course).